Find free Utah criminal records in every UT county through official channels today.

 Note: Personal background checks are not restricted in the same manner as professional background checks.
 You can perform a personal background check for any reason as long as you do not use the information to commit a crime.

-How To Conduct a Search With the Utah Sex Offender Registry
+How To Conduct a Search With the Utah Sex Offender Registry: Look Up Predators Near You

 For information on sex offenders, use the national sex offender registry operated by the U.S. DOJ.
-Another option is using Utah’s Sex and Kidnap Offender Notification and Registration (SONAR).34 On this site, you can search for sex offenders by name, address, city, or county.
+Another option is using Utah’s Sex & Kidnap Offender Notification & Registration (SONAR).34 On this site, you can search for sex offenders by name, address, city, or county.

 Once you find the individual you are searching for, there is a lot of useful information.
 You can view the following information on Utah’s Sex Offender Registry: